Behavioral & Cognitive Disorders

 ISSN: 2831-9125

-Since October of 2018, Dr. Mandelbaum has been working part-time, reading pediatric EEGs at Hasbro Children’s Hospital in RI, doing locum tenens work in various hospitals, including St Jude Research Children’s Hospital in Memphis, Penn State Children’s Hospital, Albany Medical Center and was a volunteer faculty member at the University Teaching hospital in Lusaka, Zambia.
-Dr. Mandelbaum's current work schedule is not typical of most practicing child neurologists, but it has given him a unique opportunity to work in different divisions, see what issues they have in common, what issues are different, and how they are being dealt with by different groups.
+Since October of 2018, Dr. Mandelbaum has been working part-time; reading pediatric EEGs at Hasbro Children’s Hospital in RI, working as a part-time attending in child neurology and neurodevelopmental disabilities at Metropolitan Hospital in New York City, doing locum tenens work in various hospitals, including St Jude Research Children’s Hospital in Memphis, Penn State Children’s Hospital, Albany Medical Center, and serving as a volunteer faculty member at the University Teaching hospital in Lusaka, Zambia.
+This work schedule has offered a unique opportunity to work in different divisions, see what issues they have in common, what issues are different, and how they are being dealt with by different groups.

-Board-certified in Pediatrics, Child Neurology, Clinical Neurophysiology, and Neurodevelopmental Disabilities, Dr. Mandelbaum’s clinical and research interests have focused on cognitive aspects of childhood epilepsy, neonatal neurology, and autism.
-He is a member of the AAN (FAAN), CNS, ICNS, and PCN and serves on the editorial boards of The Journal of Child Neurology, Pediatric Neurology, Interdisciplinary Neurosurgery: Advanced Techniques and Case Management, and Annals of Child Neurology; he is ad hoc reviewer for Epilepsia, Neurology, Biological Psychiatry, and other journals.
-He served two terms on the CNS practice committee, one term on the CNS research committee, one term as Vice Chair of the Child Neurology Section of the AAN and is now Chair of that section.
+Board-certified in pediatrics, child neurology, clinical neurophysiology, and neurodevelopmental disabilities, Dr. Mandelbaum’s clinical and research interests have focused on cognitive aspects of childhood epilepsy, neonatal neurology, and autism.
+He is a member of the AAN (FAAN), CNS, ICNS, and PCN, serves on the editorial boards of The Journal of Child Neurology, Pediatric Neurology, Interdisciplinary Neurosurgery: Advanced Techniques and Case Management, Annals of Child Neurology and ad hoc reviewer for Epilepsia, Neurology, Biological Psychiatry, and other journals.
+He served two terms on the CNS practice committee, one term on the CNS research committee, one term as Vice Chair of the Child Neurology Section of AAN, and two terms as Chair of that section.
 He is a member of the ABPN NDD Article Assessment Continuing Certification Committee.

 Dr. Mandelbaum has no relevant financial relationships to disclose.